Pointer: Dog Breed Profile and Information

 Because pointers are very alert in the field, they can equally make good watchdogs.

-While this active breed enjoys spending time outdoors, most of them prefer being indoors, hanging with their owners on the couch.
+While this active breed enjoys spending time outdoors, most prefer indoors and hanging with their owners on the couch.
 Pointers are dogs that require regular exercise.

-So, if you don’t have enough time on your hands, maybe this isn’t the breed for you.
+So, if you don’t have enough time, maybe this isn’t your breed.

 Their active history means that the breed loves to run and play around.
 Owners should provide enough space for their dogs to stretch their legs and play off-leash.

-When they aren’t provided with play-around and burn off energy, pointers could become destructive and restless, especially if they are left alone for too long.
+Pointers could become destructive and restless when not provided with play-around and burn off energy, especially if left alone for too long.

 Owners don’t need to put too much work into grooming their Pointer.
 They have a short coat and are average shedders.

-Regular ear checks and cleaning are, however, required to avoid possible ear infections.
+However, regular ear checks and cleaning are required to avoid possible ear infections.

 Because pointers are brilliant, they are easily trainable.
 Like most sporting dogs, pointers can become sensitive.